bavanya/DeepcodeTesting/README.md

-java files to check deep code detections
+buggy java files uploaded to check if the deep code is able to detect the bugs or not.